tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 implementation.
 These downstream users likely have differing perspectives about what constitutes the most important part of the public API --
-A system-level software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding FF (flip-flop) because that does not affect their software.
+A software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding FF (flip-flop) because that does not affect their software.
 In contrast, a user working on physical implementation might see the register